ifahmy/dronePCB/README.md

 ## Microcontroller Unit (MCU)

 - **STM32F722RET6**, selected for performance and documentation.
-- 8 MHz HSE oscillator with tuning capacitors for STM32 and Betaflight bootloader compatibility.
+- 8 MHz HSE oscillator with tuning capacitors for STM32 and sensors.
 - Power monitoring via voltage divider and ADC.
 - On-board **SWDIO/SWCLK** for debugging and bootloader flashing (DFU mode via BOOT and RESET).
 - **Decoupling capacitors** used throughout for stability under current spikes.